System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 | L3: AI Software Engineer | Builds apps from spec, runs for hours | Minutes-hours | Claude Code, OpenAI Codex, Cursor Cloud Agents |

 These levels stack.
 L3 runs L2's agent loop for every subtask.
 L2 leans on L1's context engine to read code.
-You can't skip levels.
+Skipping levels doesn't work.

-The deeper you go, the less the model matters and the more the system around it matters.
+The deeper into the stack, the less the model matters and the more the system around it matters.

 | Level | Model's Contribution | System's Contribution | What Determines Quality |